3 tips on MBA admissions interviews and essays

 Tip 2.
 Sell your vision

 Passion is infectious.
 The more passionate you are about your vision for the future, the more we will want to support it and you.
-I remember one candidate who really stood out.
+I remember one candidate who stood out.
 He had exciting aspirations for his own business, like many people who come to Hult.
 What made him different was the way he sold his idea to me like I was an investor.
-By the end of the interview, he totally had my buy-in for his plans.
-In fact, I was cheering him on!
+By the end of the interview, he had my buy-in for his plans.
+I was cheering him on!
 And that’s all to do with showing passion and conviction in your ideas and selling them to your audience.

 Tip 3.
 Don’t make the interviewer work hard